ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 After creating an entity, you'll likely wonder "how do I invoke and test this reference resolver?"
 Entities that define a reference resolver can be queried through the [auto-generated `_entites` query](https://www.apollographql.com/docs/federation/subgraph-spec#understanding-query_entities) at the subgraph level.

-You'll invoke the query by providing an array of representations using a combination of a `__typename` and a `[Key]` field values to invoke the appropriate resolver.
-An example query for our Product would look something like the following.
+You'll invoke the query by providing an array of representations using a combination of a `__typename` and key field values to invoke the appropriate resolver.
+An example query for our `Product` would look something like the following.

 _Entities query_